iterative/mlem.ai/content/docs/object-reference/model/index.md

 model in framework-specific format and support special features of that framework.

-Typicaly model extension will implement [ModelType](/doc/object-reference/mlem-abcs#modeltype) and [ModelIO](/doc/object-reference/mlem-abcs#modelio) interfaces.
+Typicaly model extensions will implement [ModelType](/doc/object-reference/mlem-abcs#modeltype) and [ModelIO](/doc/object-reference/mlem-abcs#modelio) interfaces.